 Estate Planning

-An estate plan is more than having a will or revocable living trust.
-It involves crucial planning to ensure that your assets are transferred according to your wishes and that your estate can be administered efficiently and effectively while at the same time minimizing taxes and fees.
+An estate plan is more than a will or a revocable living trust.
+In addition, it includes careful planning to ensure your assets transfer according to your wishes.
+Proper estate planning helps your estate be administered efficiently while minimizing taxes and fees.
+Rudolph & Edgel has extensive estate planning experience serving clients in the Portland Oregon area.

 You may be wondering: